MyPureCloud/developer-center-blog/source/2021-11-12-2021-Event-Streaming-In-Action/index.md

 3. [Blueprint - AWS EventBridge: Write user presence updates to DynamoDB](/blueprints/aws-eventbridge-user-presence-update-blueprint/)
 4. [CX as Code Remote Module - AWS EventBridge](https://github.com/GenesysCloudDevOps/aws-event-bridge-module)

-## Coming Soon: The Genesys Cloud Event orchestrator
+## Coming Soon: Genesys Cloud Event Orchestration

 Genesys is continuing to build out the Genesys Cloud event processing capabilities.
 Up until this point Genesys Cloud allows you to consume messages with your own external integrations via a WebSocket or AWS EventBridge.
 The Genesys Cloud development teams are currently working on a mechanism to consume Genesys Cloud events and process them without having to leave Genesys Cloud.
 This new capability, called Genesys Cloud Event Orchestrator is currently in beta with a target release date of Q1 2022.
 With the Event Orchestration you can define "triggers" that will fire when an event occurs.
 The trigger when invoked will use Genesys Cloud Architect Workflow to process the event.